ftrackhq/integrations/libs/framework-core/doc/glossary.rst

         A module designed to be discovered by the :term:`ftrack Python API`.
 Plugins designed to be discovered by Connect is called Connect plugins and are main components of the :term:`Framework`.
-Framework plugins resides within the definition module and are referenced from the with the :term:`definition` JSON configurations.
+Framework plugins resides within the tool config module and are referenced from the with the :term:`tool config` JSON configurations.

     Plugin manager